REMOVING WASTE SAFELY – The difference between a hole in the ground and effective sanitation

 The use of toilet and wash area is being assessed by monitors on the doors.
 These record the number of times the door is locked from the inside and the duration of the door being locked.
 In total this will give an idea of the use of the facilities.
 The data is being collected by local team members.

-After a 6 months trail period, that will include the beginning of the 2014 wet season, the villagers views on the facilities combined with the above mentioned data and local testing of groundwater for pathogens will determine the success of the systems.
+After a 6 months trial period, that will include the beginning of the 2014 wet season, the villagers’ views on the facilities combined with the above mentioned data and local testing of groundwater for pathogens will determine the success of the systems.

-A slightly more complex process to to ensure the safe dispose of human waste compared to digging a shallow hole in the ground.
+A slightly more complex process to ensure the safe disposal of human waste compared to digging a shallow hole in the ground.
 Poor people do not deserve poor solutions.